learn-co-curriculum/dsc-instance-methods/README.md

 # Instance Methods

 ## Introduction
 Now that you know what classes and instances are, you can start to talk about instance methods.
 Instance methods are almost the same as regular functions in python.
-The key difference is that an instance method is defined inside of a class and bound to intance objects of that class.
+The key difference is that an instance method is defined inside of a class and bound to instance objects of that class.
 Instance methods can be thought of an attribute of an instance object.
-The difference bethween an instance method and another attribute of an instance, is that instance methods are `callable`, meaning they execute a block of code.
+The difference between an instance method and another attribute of an instance, is that instance methods are `callable`, meaning they execute a block of code.
 This may seem a bit confusing, but try to think about instance methods as functions defined in a class that are really just attributes of an instance object from that class.

 ## Objectives